kubernetes/kops/docs/cluster_spec.md

 More information about running in an existing VPC is [here](run_in_existing_vpc.md).

-### Hooks
+### hooks

-Hooks allow the execution of a container before the installation of Kubneretes on every node in a cluster.
-For intance you can install nvidia drivers for using GPUs.
+Hooks allow for the execution of an action before the installation of Kubernetes on every node in a cluster.
+For instance you can install nvidia drivers for using GPUs.
+This hooks can be in the form on docker images or manifest files (systemd units).
+Hooks can be place in either then cluster spec, meaning the will be globally deployed, or they can be placed into the instanceGroup specification.
+Note, service names on the instanceGroup which overlap with the cluster spec take precedence and ignore the cluster spec definition, i.e. if you have a unit file 'myunit.service' in cluster and then one in the instanceGroup, only the instanceGroup is applied.

 ```
 spec: